Home > What are the operational considerations for roller blinds?

 The positives of this system are it is ‘safe by design’ according to BSEN13120 child safety legislation.
 However, on the downside, spring operated blinds are limited to a maximum width of 1m and a height of 2m.
 They can also troublesome as springs lose their tension, and therefore, they’re not recommended in the office or school environments.

-A good quality blind will have a stainless steel chain which is not only more robust but also hangs well.
-Larger blinds can be fitted with a booster spring which is concealed inside the roller tube, making large and heavy blinds easy to operate.
+Many chain operated roller blinds will have a stainless steel chain which is not only more robust but also hangs well.
+Larger blinds can be fitted with a booster spring which is concealed inside the headbox, which improves the operation for wider and heavier roller blinds.

 Make sure the side chain is fitted with chain stops (small metal balls crimped onto the chain) to ensure the fabric is not over the tube when raised and lowered, which can cause damage to the fabric.
 Chain operated blinds need to comply with BSEN13120 child safety legislation if they are being installed in areas where children under the age of 42 months are likely to have access.